 How are vehicles converted for wheelchair access?

 Almost all WAVs will have a ramp installed so that the wheelchair user can access the vehicle.
 The ramp is usually manually operated, although you can get automatic and gas-assisted ramps.
 Plus, in most conversions the floor in the rear of the vehicle is lowered so that the wheelchair user can sit comfortably in the vehicle.
-However, in the largest WAVs, convertors tend to keep the floor completely flat and instead install a lift to allow access for the wheelchair user.
+However, in the largest WAVs, converters tend to keep the floor completely flat and instead install a lift to allow access for the wheelchair user.

 What are the benefits of converting a commercial vehicle to a WAV?